Quantitative and Qualitative Comparison of Generative Models for Subject-Specific Gaze Synthesis: Diffusion vs GANs: Implemented Architectures

 \subsubsection{Conditional GAN Model}

+The extended conditional architecture of the GANs is illustrated in Figure \ref{fig:main_architecture}(b).
 For a given sample from the fixation\_dataset $f_v \in \mathbb{R}^{T \times d}$, where $T$ is the number of time steps in $ms$ and $d=2$ corresponds to the horizontal and vertical velocity components (°/s).
-Subject identifiers and other metadata are stored alongside each sample.
-An equivalent representation is considered for the saccade\_dataset.
-FixGAN generates micro-movements during fixations, while SacGAN simulates the swift dynamics of saccades.
-The extended conditional architecture of the GAN is illustrated in Figure \ref{fig:main_architecture}(b).

-First, we concatenate the latent noise vector with the features produced by the SCG module.
-Next, the concatenated vector is passed through a fully connected (Dense) layer, followed by batch normalization (BN) and a LeakyReLU activation.
-The features are subsequently restructured to conform to the intended sequence lengths of 100 $ms$ for fixations and 30 $ms$ for saccades.
-Later, this step is followed by three sequential 1D transposed convolution blocks; each block uses a different number of filters $f$ and kernel size $k$, and is followed by BN and LeakyReLU activation.
-The final block outputs a two-channel sequence (horizontal and vertical), yielding a synthetic 2D velocity sequence that corresponds to the required temporal resolution.
+Let $c$ denote the SCG conditioning vector, $z$ the latent noise, $G(z,c)$ the generated velocity sequence, and $D(\cdot)$ the discriminator output.
+The conditional adversarial losses are: